 STEP 3: REPOT

 Use fresh soil to plant up your baby back into the cleaned and sterilized pot to give it a new start!
 Give it an extra boost of strength to settle in and add our Sacred Soil Tonic to the water and give it a good drink.
-Place in a home where it can hang out for a few weeks out of direct sunlight.
+Find a place where it can hang out for a few weeks out of any intense direct sunlight because we’re about to spray it multiple times with our Sacred Leaf Tonic.

 STEP 4: SPRAY